qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

          Dialog to create containers with the **Attribute editor layout**

 #.
-The next step is to assign to each container the relevant fields,
+The next step is to assign the relevant fields to each container,
    by simple drag and drop.
-Groups and tabs can also be moved, the same way.
+Groups and tabs can also be moved in the same way.
 #.
 At their creation time you can set some properties of the containers.
    At any time you can update them with a double-click.
 QGIS opens a form in which you can: